Salim Hassan

-Salim Hassan is a Kerala-based film actor who is a renowned professional in the Malayalam television industry.
-He is best known by his screen name of Pyarijathan or Pyari in the Malayalam television sitcom, Marimayam aired on the entertainment channel Mazhavil Manorama.
-He had also appeared in Malayalam films including Mera Naam Shaji (2019) and Makal (2022).
+Salim Hassan is an actor who appears in the Malayalam television and film industry.
+He is best known for his role as Pyarijathan or Pyari in the television sitcom, Marimayam, on Mazhavil Manorama.
+He had also appeared in Malayalam films, including Mera Naam Shaji (2019) and Makal (2022).

 Biography

 Salim Hassan is a native of Mulavukad island located in Kochi, Kerala.
 His father Hassan was a small-scale business man while his mother, Khadeeja was a house wife.
 He has an elder brother.
 His father had been involved in stage play which led him to be active in mimicry during his school days.
 He married his wife Babitha in 2006 and has two daughters.